Gut-Friendly Foods: Probiotic Foods to Improve Gut Health

 Miso, a fermented soybean paste

-The Benefits of Probiotics: Why Gut Health Matters
+The Benefits of Probiotics for Gut Health

 Better Nutrient Absorption: They enhance digestion and help your body absorb nutrients more efficiently.